Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars: The transition between expanded envelopes and winds

-The issue with the latter is that the velocity is so small near the surface that the flow time is dominated by these regions, and is therefore not representative of the whole solution.
+but this has the problem that the velocity is so small near the neutron star surface that the flow time is dominated by these regions, and is therefore not representative of the whole solution.
 Instead, we take a timescale that combines the sound crossing time of hydrostatic regions, up to the sonic point, followed by the flow crossing time in the outflowing regions of the wind, up to the photosphere,

 Fig.~\ref{fig:triple} shows that these wind timescales have similar values and progressions with $L_b^\infty$, except for low mass-loss rates where the increase in sonic point radii results in larger crossing times.
 In every model, by looking at the bottom two panels in Fig.~\ref{fig:triple}, it is clear that it is the photospheric radius which largely dictates the timescales.
 This means that more extended structures take longer to form, and that they cannot exist under a rapidly varying luminosity.